zwave-js/node-zwave-js/packages/serial/api.md

     NAK(direction: DataDirection_2): void;
 }

-// Warning: (ae-missing-release-tag) "skipBytes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "skipBytes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function skipBytes(buf: Buffer, n: number): Buffer;

-// Warning: (ae-missing-release-tag) "SuccessIndicator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SuccessIndicator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface SuccessIndicator {
     isOK(): boolean;
 }

-// Warning: (ae-missing-release-tag) "XModemMessageHeaders" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "XModemMessageHeaders" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum XModemMessageHeaders {